PrinceOfBorgo/picoCTF2018-eleCTRic/README.md

 # picoCTF2018 - eleCTRic
 ## Text
 > You came across a custom server that Dr Xernon's company eleCTRic Ltd uses.
 It seems to be storing some encrypted files.
 Can you get us the flag?
-Connect with nc 2018shell.picoctf.com 61333.
+Connect with `nc 2018shell.picoctf.com 61333`.
 [Source](https://github.com/PrinceOfBorgo/picoCTF2018-eleCTRic/blob/master/eleCTRic.py).

 Port may be different.